saudbinayed/binout/README.md

 To make LS-DYNA writes the results of your interest to one (or more) `binout` file(s), follow the following steps:
 1. In the input keyword file, add one or more database keywords of the form `*database_<option>`, where `<option>` is the database type, e.g. `matsum`, `nodout`, etc.
    1. In each database keyword, set the value of `BINARY` (second field of first card) to `2`, to tell LS-DYNA to add this database to the binout file.
-1. For certain kinds of database types, you need to add some required database keywords of the type `database_history_<options>` to specify which entities to include in that database, e.g. nodes, elements, and so on.
+1. For certain kinds of database types, you need to add some required database keywords of the type `*database_history_<options>`, `*database_sensor`, `*database_nodal_group` to specify which entities to include in that database, e.g. nodes, elements, sensors and so on.
 1. Run your model, and LS-DYNA should generate one (or more) `binout` files

 The first of these files is named as `binout`, which is called the root file.
 The number of generated binout files, by default, is about `ceil(overallSize/1)`, where `overallSize` is the total size of requested data in gigabytes (GB).